BergenSoft/smart-nodes/README.md

 * The scheduler can be activated or deactivated in runtime.
 * The state can be saved between NodeRed restarts.
 * The last message can automatically be sent 10 seconds after a deployment.

-# Create node package
-run `node pack` to create a new *.tgz node module.